-If you haven’t pulled out the tooth picks and marshmallows, now’s the time.
-These engineering challenges are the perfect way to spend an indoor day!
-The best structure building activities do not need fancy supplies.
-You CAN do them at home or school.
-They are fun and challenging which makes structure building and awesome STEM activity for kids of all ages.
+If you haven’t pulled out the toothpicks and marshmallows with your kids, now’s the time!
+These building challenges are the perfect way to spend an indoor day.
+The best building activities do not need fancy or expensive supplies.
+You CAN easily do these activities at home or school, and are fun and challenging which makes building structures an awesome STEM activity for kids of all ages.

-If you have read any of our other awesome STEM posts, you will know that I like to set up fun structure building challenges using easy and inexpensive supplies.
-STEM is all about the world around us so let’s use what we have and get creative with our engineering skills.
+We like to set up fun building challenges using easy and inexpensive supplies.
+STEM is all about the world around us so let’s encourage kids to use what they have and get creative with their engineering skills!

-Each material is linked to an idea or features a picture on how we tested our engineering skills.
-Click on the links highlighted in red to learn more about these different structure building activities
+Below you will find a list of materials, and links to specific building projects.
+Click on the links highlighted in red to learn more about these different building activities

 If you want to use toothpicks and something other than candy or food items, try pool noodles or any other styrofoam that is chunky.
 We sliced up a pool noodle to make our pool noodle structures.

-We took our pool noodle chunks from above and added a different kind of engineering challenge, shaving cream!
-Pretty fun and pretty messy, but it clean up quickly too!
-Our structures were a little different, but we still tested out quite a few skills building with shaving cream and poll noodles.
+Yes, we really did try this!
+We took our pool noodle chunks from above and added a different kind of building challenge, shaving cream!
+Pretty fun and pretty messy, but it cleans up quickly too!
+Our structures were a little different, but we still tested out quite a few skills.

+We put playdough and skewers together for a fun building activity.
 Skewers are like really long toothpicks and are a challenge all in themselves!
-Check out this engineering activity with play dough and skewer structures.
 You probably already have the two things you need to get started.

-Plastic cups and popsicle are valuable and cheap resources to have on hand!
-Have you ever built a 100 cup tower.
-It makes a great afternoon engineering project.
-How about popsicle sticks and cups?
-These engineering challenges with cups, blocks, and popsicle sticks all look like a blast for an indoor day.
+Plastic cups are a valuable and cheap resource to have on hand!
+Have you ever built a 100 cup tower?
+It makes for a great afternoon building activity.

 Can you build a LEGO tower as tall as you are?
 We are definitely trying to do this over the weekend.
 We have tons of LEGO, so I bet we can pull it off.